 Incredible Rice Pudding Porridge

 But the truth is that I do get tired of it, or I’m rushed and can’t make it before running out the door…know how that goes?

 At the same time, I know that oatmeal is a nutritional powerhouse.
 It is naturally a gluten-free whole grain full of vitamins, minerals, and antioxidants.

-Oats are a great balance of carbs, fiber, protein and fat, putting them among the most nutritionally dense foods.
+Plus (as if that’s not convincing enough), oats are a great balance of carbs, fiber, protein and fat, putting them among the most nutritionally dense foods.

 A little information about oats: